 - Review Annual Program Schedule and Deadlines

-- Identify a scientist-mentor to supervise the student
+- Identify a scientist-mentor

 (Two students are allowed per mentor)

-- Develop a hands-on, chemistry-based research project on which a student can work during the summer
+- Develop a hands-on, chemistry-based research project

 - Contact local high school teachers to recruit students

 Developing a Project